Cooperbuilt/blog-with-cms/content/posts/2019-07-20-javascripts-reduce-avoid-this-pitfall.md

 Thats a lot _less_ code.

+It's important to note, the lines of code aren't really a factor.
+This extra spread code likely only appears once in your JS bundle no matter how many times you use it.
+That being said, it is _run_ every time you use the spread operator in your reduce.
+That's the part that can cost you.

 ## So What

 Let's look at some performance stats (check out the perf test [here](https://jsperf.com/reduce-with-and-without-spread-operator)).